-I am so over the moon that I’ve had the chance to see so many beautiful corners of England in the last 6 months as part of my partnership with Visit England on their #MyMicrogap campaign.
+I am so over the moon that I had the chance to see so many beautiful corners of England as part of my partnership with Visit England on their #MyMicrogap campaign.
 Visting the South Downs National Park should definitely be on your England bucket list.
-I uncovered the adventures on offer in The Lake District, Leeds, Bournemouth and now, the final microgap I went on last week was to explore the South Downs.
+I uncovered the adventures on offer in The Lake District, Leeds, Bournemouth and also the South Downs.